apex-dev-tools/sobject-types/README.md

 After generating the types, they need merging into the existing src structure which contains manual edits.

 Use a diff tool to move content across.
-For example Intellij has `Compare With...` which can be run on `generated` and `SObjects` directories.
+For example, Intellij has `Compare With...` which can be run on `generated` and `SObjects` directories.

 In `generated` dir, to quickly copy new files across: